abuanzeh/DataBindingAdapterUsingKotlin/README.md

 # DataBindingAdapterUsingKotlin

 # Explain
-This file shows how to use data binding adapter using kotlin with .
+This file shows how to use data binding adapter using kotlin

 # Screenshots